cristinaa23/Depression_TopicModeling/README.md

 ## Methodology

 In this code, we has created a code for topic modeling.
 For doing this, we have preprocessed the texts with the spacy package "en_core_web_sm" in order to tokenise them, extract POS tags, etc. Stopwords and other characters have been removed and only open-class words have been kept.
-Finally, in this preprocessing, the 100 most frequent collocations have been extracted and all the preprocessing has been saved in a new column.
-Subsequently, it has been vectorised and an LDA model has been created, which is able to differentiate 100 topics in the texts.
+Finally, in this preprocessing part, the 100 most frequent collocations have been extracted to join each collocation with an underscore and all the preprocessing has been saved in a new column ("preproc").
+With this, we can see that the average number of words per text has changed to 75'30.
+Subsequently, it has been vectorised and an LDA model has been created, which is able to differentiate 50 topics in the texts.

 ## Results

+The model shows different formats of the results.
+On the one hand, it shows a table with the 50 topics and their respective words with the most weight.
+For example, topic 0 contains words such as "friend", "people", "talk", "care"...; that is, the topic is related to social relations.
+Topic 1 has words like "help", "therapist", "talk", "problem"... which could be grouped as clinical help.
+Topic 2 contains words such as "love", "pain", "mind", "heart"... which are words related to the topic of love break-up.

+On the other hand, we find the results in a bi-dimensional space that groups the 50 themes by similarity.
+Their distribution could be differentiated as follows:
+- Upper-left side: with descriptive words of the topic of bad situations ("fuck", "tired", "fucking", "hate", "shit"...).
+- Upper-right side: social relations topic ("friend", "girl", "mom", "love", "dad"...)
+- Lower-left side: sentiments topic ("depression", "help", "hate", "sad"...)
+- Lower-right side: routine topic ("job", "school", "work", "class"...)

-The code results in graphs showing the most frequent words by topic, word similarity and document similarity.
-Lastly, the performance of this model has a Log Likelihood of -15679211.22011435 and a perplexity of 1491.4019398256091.
+Other types of results show words and texts by similarity taking a specific word/text as reference.
+Lastly, the performance of this model has a Log Likelihood of -15679211.22011435 and a Perplexity of 1491.4019398256091.

-## Future Work
+## Conclusions and Future Work

-We encourage researchers to reuse our code in order to improve its performance.
-In addition, other datasets from different social networks can also be applied.
-Finally, it is worth mentioning the great usefulness of this type of models for the early detection of mental disorders through language processing.
+This model is able to differentiate different topics that are actually problems leading to depression.
+It can be usefull to detect this kind of sub-problems in texts.
+Finally, we encourage researchers to improve this model inproving the preprocessing part making it more selective so it deletes words such as "thing" or "see" in order to obtain more specific topics.